-Many people with anorexia use abnormal eating rituals to cope with stress, anxiety, and low self-esteem.
-Restricting food may give them a sense of control over their lives.
+With anorexia, you may use unusual eating habits to cope with stress, anxiety, and low self-esteem.
+Limiting food may give you a sense of control over your life.

 Anorexia has two subtypes: